CARES Act Student Funding

 - Maintaining the minimum requirements of Satisfactory Academic Progress.

 The University has identified approximately 2,030 students who meet the above listed criteria and have a 2019-2020 EFC that qualifies them for funding in our awarding model (EFCs $0-$9,999) or are full-time graduate students who are Title IV aid eligible.
 In total, these students will receive approximately $2.235,950 of our designated $2.321,398 for students.
 Please note that of the remaining $85,448, a total of $50,000 has been earmarked to fund a program the University created to pay Title IV-eligible and non-federal work study-eligible students.
-The remaining funds are being used to assist families that experienced a serious healthcare emergency related to COVID-19.
+The remaining funds are being used to assist students whose families experienced a serious healthcare emergency related to COVID-19.

 Report on funds received by the University of New Haven under Section 18004(a)(1) of the Coronavirus Aid, Relief and Economic Security (CARES) Act to provide Emergency Financial Aid Grants to students.